 An analysis of the jobs held by the local workers in Macarthur Region in 2016 shows the three most popular industry sectors were:

-In comparison, Greater Sydney employed 11.7% in Health Care and Social Assistance; 9.5% in Retail Trade; and 6.0% in Manufacturing.
+In comparison, Greater Sydney employed 11.7% in Health Care and Social Assistance; 9.5% in Retail Trade; and 6.9% in Construction.

 The major differences between the jobs held by local workers of the Macarthur Region and Greater Sydney were: